School:School of Allied Health

 Richard was a Senior Paramedic (Practice Educator) and Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
 He joined the team at ARU in October 2015.

 Having graduated from The University of Hull with a BA (Hons) in Politics, Richard joined the NHS Ambulance Service in 2009.

-After qualifying as an Emergency Medical Technician (EMT) he gained experience crewing Double Staffed Ambulances and Rapid Response Vehicles attending all nature of 999 calls.
+After qualifying as an Emergency Medical Technician (EMT) he gained experience crewing Double Staffed Ambulances and Rapid Response Vehicles, attending all nature of 999 calls.
 Through qualification as a Paramedic, he achieved a Certificate of Higher Education in Emergency Medical Care through the University of East Anglia.

-During his time on HART Richard gained qualifications, experience, and expertise in CBRNe, HazMat, Major Incidents, Mass Casualty Incidents, Water Rescue, Confined Space Rescue and Rescue at Height.
+During his time on HART, Richard gained qualifications, experience, and expertise in CBRNe, HazMat, Major Incidents, Mass Casualty Incidents, Water Rescue, Confined Space Rescue, and Rescue at Height.

 Richard moved into higher education initially as a Clinical Skills Tutor.
-While undertaking this role he had responsibility for delivering the full range of Paramedic assessments/interventions across levels 4, 5 and 6.
+While undertaking this role he had responsibility for delivering the full range of Paramedic assessments/interventions across Levels 4, 5 and 6.

-Progressing onto becoming a Lecturer in 2017 and Senior Lecturer in 2019, he expanded his teaching responsibilities to include theory sessions, undergraduate major project supervision, module leadership and research.
+Progressing on to become a Lecturer in 2017 and Senior Lecturer in 2019, he expanded his teaching responsibilities to include theory sessions, undergraduate major project supervision, module leadership and research.

 Richard took over as Course Leader of the BSc (Hons) Paramedic Science degree in 2021 and teaches on other courses including Healthcare Science, Physician Associate and Nursing.

 Fuchs, S., Klein, B. L., 2019.
 Paediatric Education for Prehospital Professionals, 3rd ed rev (Burlington: Jones & Barlett Learning).